 Note: Without a dialog starter the bot will fail to run.

-In Messaging, it’s the user that starts things off by supplying some user input: a message or a question.
-In response, the bot tries to match the user input with either a pattern or an intent in a Dialog Starter interaction in one of its dialogs.
-If a match is found, that dialog is triggered, and its flow begins.
-In this example, we will present a predefined action to consumers to initiate a conversation instead of a free text user input.
+In an engagement, the user starts the conversation with some input: a message or a question.
+In response, the bot tries to match the user input with a pattern or intent in the Dialog Starter.
+If a match is found, then that dialog is triggered, and its flow begins.

-- The bot has a predefined question asking for the customer’s name with entry validation.
+The bot has a predefined question asking for the customer's name, with entry validation.
 You can start with this and add the questions you wish to have for your pre-conversation survey.
-In the example below, we’re going to request the customer's name, phone number, and email address.

 Tip: You can also name the questions so they are easier to identify.
 This becomes useful if you're creating large interactive bots.